-The decade comes to a close with a truly spectacular year for me, photographically.
+The year comes to a close with a truly spectacular year for me, photographically.
 I haven’t described all my various trips, triumphs, and tribulations here on this blog because as always it is a fairly neglected outlet for me.
 But, with 10 images I can touch on some of the best moments and the first three images actually come from a span of about 24 hours.

 Jumping right in we start with the total lunar eclipse of January 2019.
 I was pondering just what to do with this event, which would be fully visible here in California.
 In the previous blog post you can read all about the process but suffice to say I was determined to frame it with an interesting foreground, and that was the Eye of Alabama arch in the Alabama Hills, California.
 The night before the eclipse I had a dry run with the full moon to figure out positions.
 Thin clouds overhead created a dreamy scene, producing a 22 degree halo refracting through the tiny ice crystals in the cloud.
 The bright moon produced the lunar equivalent of a sunstar through the camera, and on the right side of the frame the constellation of Orion is clearly visible long before Betelgeuse’s sudden dimming.
 This is my favorite image of the entire year.